Omar-M001/Sales-Analysis-Power-BI/README.md

 Sales breakdown by country and product category, along with quantity analysis to understand demand distribution.

 **Interactive Scatter Analysis Over Time:**
-A dynamic scatter visual showing sales vs. profit margin, with bubble size representing quantity.
-The chart is animated by quarter, allowing users to play through time and observe how each business type’s performance evolves quarter by quarter.
+A dynamic scatter visual shows sales vs. profit margin, with bubble size representing quantity.
+The chart is animated by quarter, allowing users to observe how each business type’s performance evolves over time.

-**Interactive Filtering:**
+Interactive Filtering
 Slicers for year and region enable dynamic exploration of the data.

 **Dataset**